Table of Contents

 There are a few good reasons why someone might take a defensive driving course:

 • Earn an insurance discount.
+Auto insurance is often one of the highest costs of car ownership.
 Even with just a 10% discount every month for three years, the savings can be significant.

 • Improve driving skills.
 If you’re a newbie behind the wheel, you may learn some techniques and behaviors that can help keep you safe.
 And if you’ve been driving for decades, you might be surprised at what you’ve forgotten — or never learned.

 • Shave points from your record.
-Taking a class may reduce the cost of a traffic ticket or remove points from your record.
-And that can keep your insurance premiums from increasing.
-(Each insurance company has its own method for deciding how your driving record affects your rate.)
+Taking a class may reduce the cost of a traffic ticket or remove points from your record, potentially keeping your insurance premiums from increasing.
+(Each insurance company has its own way of determining how your driving record affects your rate.)

 • Because you have to.
 If you’re convicted of a DUI or another serious offense, your course may be court-ordered.